 Productivity is one of the greatest challenges in the construction industry.
 If the industry wants to meet its current demands, it must embrace automation.
 Construction businesses small and large can benefit from automation.
 According to a small and medium business trends report, small and medium business have unique needs and challenges that change the more the business grows.
-Our construction lawyers in Mobile, AL agree that automation is one of the keys to maintaining efficiency and growing a business.
+Our Birmingham construction lawyers agree that automation is one of the keys to maintaining efficiency and growing a business.

 In this first section, we will discuss some advantages of using automation in construction and how businesses should go about using automation to streamline their processes.
 Be sure to read part two of our article to learn more.

 While an initial investment is a given, automation eventually leads to greater efficiency, easier jobsite monitoring, and a reduction in building costs.
 Construction work is inherently dangerous.
 Automated construction optimizes equipment operation and therefore improves not only safety but the quality of work as human error is reduced.
 Worker safety is prioritized as robots can be used to perform more dangerous tasks, allowing workers to complete the less risky ones.